-I am a San Antonio-based freelance science writer and a science writer at the National Eye Institute.
+I am a San Antonio-based freelance science writer.
 I write about biology, medicine, and STEM workforce and training issues.
-My work has appeared in Science, Nature, Scientific American, Smithsonian.com, The Atlantic.com, National Geographic News, Proto, Science Careers, and other places.
+My work has appeared in Science, Nature, Scientific American, Quanta, Wired.com, Smithsonian.com, The Atlantic.com, National Geographic News, Proto, Science Careers, and other places.

 I was a Churchill Scholar at Cambridge University, where I studied early tetrapod fossils in the lab of Jenny Clack.
 I earned my Ph.D. in insect physiology in Fred Nijhout’s lab at Duke University and was an NRSA-supported postdoctoral fellow at Arizona State University.
 My PhD dissertation and postdoctoral research focused on body size regulation and the effects of oxygen on insect growth and development.